Passover DinnerPassover CelebrationHappy Jewish Passover

 Passover Glossary

-Passover is one of the most momentous festivals celebrated by the entire Jewish community.
-The festival is marked with much pomp and glory throughout the world.
+Passover is one of the most momentous festivals celebrated by the Jews.
+The festival is observed with much pomp and glory throughout the world.
 Celebrated on the 15th of the first Hebrew month of Nisan, the date corresponds in March or April as per the Gregorian calendar.
-The weeklong Passover holiday is characterized by different religious rituals and customs that one can witness.
+The weeklong Passover holiday is characterized by different religious rituals and customs.
 The terms used during the entire course of Passover right from the food to the blessings to the story are in the Hebrew language.
 Hence, to know more about the holy festival of Passover, you should be well versed with the terms.
-This article brings forward the different common terms used on Passover.
-Read on to know them.
+Since Passover is a special festival, the language associated with it i.e., Hebrew is widely used to describe the various rituals, traditions, the foods in Seder and the lyrics of the songs and prayers.
+Read this article to get well versed with different common terms used on Passover.

 Afikoman